modabas/ModEndpoints/docs/RequestValidation.md

 When both the `EnableRequestValidation` and `EnablePerEndpointRequestValidationCustomization` options are enabled, you can tailor request validation settings for specific endpoints or route groups within their respective `Configure` methods using configuration extension methods.

 - `DisableRequestValidation()`: Turns off request validation for a particular endpoint or for all endpoints within a route group.
-- `EnableRequestValidation()`: Activates request validation for a specific endpoint or all endpoints in a route group, with the option to specify a particular validation service by name.
+- `UseRequestValidation()`: Activates request validation for a specific endpoint or all endpoints in a route group, with the option to specify a particular validation service by name.

 ```csharp
 internal class CreateCustomer